ontio/documentation/docs/pages/doc_en/SDKs/ontology_ts_sdk_asset_en.md

 `amount` Can not be more than the sender's balance.

-`gasPrice` The limit is set by blockchain node.Can not be less than the limit.
+`gasPrice` The limit is set by blockchain node.
+Can not be less than the limit.

-`gasLimit` The limit is set by blockchain node.Can not be less than the limit.
+`gasLimit` The limit is set by blockchain node.
+Can not be less than the limit.

-`payer` Payer's address to pay for the gas.If not given, use sender's address as default.
+`payer` Payer's address to pay for the gas.
+If not given, use sender's address is the default.

-> In testnet, we can set `gasPrice` as 0 for test.
+In TestNet, we can set `gasPrice` as 0 for test.

 ````typescript
 import {OntAssetTxBuilder} from 'ontology-ts-sdk'